-Porting an Existing Site to MODx
+Porting an Existing Site to MODX

 Porting Your Template

-(Note: Skip this section if you're just playing around with MODx.)
+(Note: Skip this section if you're just playing around with MODX.)

 Here are the basic steps for creating your own: